Czech politician and President of the Czech Republic

 In June 2012 he is the first of all presidential candidates to collect 50,000 signatures required in support of a nomination for President of the Czech Republic.

-In the second round of the historically first direct presidential elections, he is elected President of the Czech Republic with 54.8% of the popular vote.
+In 2013 in the second round of the historically first direct presidential elections, he was elected President of the Czech Republic with 54.8% of the popular vote.